SiaFoundation/siad/modules/renter/README.md

 The Renter uploads `siafiles` in 40MB chunks.
 Redundancy kept at the chunk level which means each chunk will then be split in `datapieces` number of pieces.
-For example, a 10/20 scheme would mean that each 40MB chunk will be split into 10 4MB pieces, which is turn will be uploaded to 30 different hosts (10 data piecs and 20 parity pieces).
+For example, a 10/20 scheme would mean that each 40MB chunk will be split into 10 4MB pieces, which is turn will be uploaded to 30 different hosts (10 data pieces and 20 parity pieces).

 Chunks are uploaded by first distributing the chunk to the worker pool.
 The